sagol-python-for-neuroscientists/textbook-public/SetupPython.md

-# Setting Your Python Stack
+# Setting Up Your Python Stack

 Below you can find the tools we'll use throughout the semester to work with Python.
 To complete exercise #1 you only have to compelete Task number 1 - "Python Setup".
 In the second week of the semester I'll show in class how to install